GCOM7140/dsg-store-location-analysis/README.md

     ## [5] "https://stores.dickssportinggoods.com/al/dothan/337/"
     ## [6] "https://stores.dickssportinggoods.com/al/florence/4626/"

 Now we have a vector of URLs for every Dick's Sporting Goods store in the US.
-From these websites, we can scrape address and geo-location information.
-How about we scrape each store's id, name, address, city, state, zip, country, phone, latitude, and longitude?
-Here's the code we're interested in scraping for one of [Richmond's locations](http://stores.dickssportinggoods.com/va/richmond/):
+With these URLs, we can scrape address and geo-location information.
+How about we scrape each store's id, name, address, city, state, zip, country, phone number, latitude, and longitude?
+Here's the information we're interested in scraping for one of [Richmond's locations](http://stores.dickssportinggoods.com/va/richmond/):

 ------------------------------------------------------------------------